Frant Gwo: Stylistic and cultural influences

-Guo has cited Western sci-fi movies including Christopher Nolan's Interstellar, Stanley Kubrick's 2001: A Space Odyssey, and James Cameron's Terminator 2 as major inspirations for his career as a sci-fi movie director and particularly in his work on The Wandering Earth.
+Gwo has cited Western sci-fi movies including Christopher Nolan's Interstellar, Stanley Kubrick's 2001: A Space Odyssey, and James Cameron's Terminator 2 as major inspirations for his career as a sci-fi movie director and particularly in his work on The Wandering Earth.

-When making The Wandering Earth, Guo kept the Chinese audience in mind first, and built upon themes that would be most familiar to Chinese audiences, such as the filial dynamic between father and son.
-Guo views the plot of The Wandering Earth itself to be a representation of Chinese cultural values, pointing out that when faced with an extraterrestrial threat, the heroes choose to find a way to take the whole Earth out of danger, embodying Chinese collective values of community and homeland, rather than searching for a new home on their own, as would be the more 'American', individualist approach.
+When making The Wandering Earth, Gwo kept the Chinese audience in mind first, and built upon themes that would be most familiar to Chinese audiences, such as the filial dynamic between father and son.
+Gwo views the plot of The Wandering Earth itself to be a representation of Chinese cultural values, pointing out that when faced with an extraterrestrial threat, the heroes choose to find a way to take the whole Earth out of danger, embodying Chinese collective values of community and homeland, rather than searching for a new home on their own, as would be the more 'American', individualist approach.

-Guo took special care in designing the sci-fi aesthetics of The Wandering Earth, keeping in mind China's historical lack of an industrial revolution when designing the colors and technological structures seen in the film.
+Gwo took special care in designing the sci-fi aesthetics of The Wandering Earth, keeping in mind China's historical lack of an industrial revolution when designing the colors and technological structures seen in the film.
 His on-screen interpretation of the advanced technological setting of the film has been compared to a 'Trojan Horse' to entice Western audiences, which then compels the audience to consider themes that are more common to Chinese storytelling and cinema, such as social togetherness and solidarity.